-The GT-100 is the replacement from Roland Corp. of the GT-10 effects processor which was launched at NAM in January 2012.
-Heres a full review of the GT-100.
+The GT-100 is the replacement from Roland Corp. of the GT-10 effects processor; here's a full review of the GT-100.
 Is this worth the extra money over the GT-10?
-What exactly is the extra cost of this unit for against the GT-10?
-And what's it sound like?
-Find out right here, right now in this GT-100 full review from tonymckenzie.com

 Roland GT-100 Effects Processor Floor Pedal Inside and Out Review